ptondereau/ext-biscuit/README.md

 ## Requirements

 - PHP 8.1.0 or later (up to PHP 8.4)
-- Biscuit library installed on your system (libbiscuit_auth.so.6.0.0)
+- Biscuit library installed on your system (libbiscuit_auth.so) if you want to build it from sources

-- A C compiler and build tools
+> [!IMPORTANT]
+> We doesn't support Windows build for the moment

 ## Installation

 1. Ensure the Biscuit library is installed:

-   - Library should be in `/usr/lib/libbiscuit_auth.so.6.0.0`
-   - Headers should be in `/usr/include/biscuit_capi/biscuit_auth.h`
+If not, you can download the library with your corresponding OS and architecture here: https://github.com/eclipse-biscuit/biscuit-rust/releases

 2. Build and install the extension:
 ```bash